 ODEP and other DOL agency resources

-- Return to Work Programs — A resource from the Employer Assistance and Resource Network on Disability Inclusion (EARN) that shows the advantages of return-to-work (RTW) programs, discusses successful RTW strategies, and helps employers decide which RTW strategies will work in their organizations.
+- Stay at Work/Return to Work Programs — A resource from the Employer Assistance and Resource Network on Disability Inclusion (EARN) that shows the advantages of stay-at-work and return-to-work (SAW/RTW) programs, discusses successful SAW/RTW retention strategies, and helps employers decide which SAW/RTW strategies will work in their organizations.

 - Job Accommodation Network guidance on accommodations for employees who are aging.